George H. Diller

 Diller is the lead information specialist for NASA's expendable launch vehicle fleet and the planetary, astrophysics and Earth resources spacecraft they carry.
 These have included NASA's probes launched to asteroids and comets, the moon, Mars, Jupiter, Saturn, Mercury and Pluto.
 He also was the lead for the launch of the Hubble Space Telescope and the five maintenance and repair missions.
 Diller supports the NASA launches occurring at Kennedy Space Center, Cape Canaveral Air Force Station and Vandenberg Air Force Base in California.

-Diller has served as a launch commentator on NASA Television for the launch countdown of both expendable launch vehicles and the space shuttle, including STS-135, the final space shuttle mission with the launch of Atlantis.
-Diller also was the countdown commentator for the Atlas V rocket carrying the Mars Science Laboratory with the Curiosity rover.
+He has served as a launch commentator on NASA Television for the launch countdown of both expendable launch vehicles and the space shuttle, including STS-135, the final space shuttle mission with the launch of Atlantis.
+He was the launch commentator for STS-31 with Discovery for the launch of the Hubble Space Telescope and all five of the subsequent telescope servicing missions.
+Among the expendable launch vehicles, Diller’s commentaries included the countdown for the Atlas V rocket carrying the Mars Science Laboratory with the Curiosity rover.

 Diller received the Aviation Week Harry Kolcum Award for aerospace communications professionals in 2004, was selected as the NASA Public Affairs Employee of the Year for 2005, and received the astronaut's Silver Snoopy award in 2007.